Choosing between Activepieces vs. Zapier for workflow automation often comes down to six questions:

 ZoomInfo fills this gap with three capabilities that workflow tools lack:

-Access from anywhere: GTM Workspace gives sellers prioritized accounts, AI-drafted outreach, and deal execution in one place.
+Universal access: GTM Workspace gives sellers prioritized accounts, AI-drafted outreach, and deal execution in one place.
 GTM Studio gives marketers and RevOps a canvas for audience definition, campaign orchestration, and pipeline measurement using natural language.
-APIs and MCP push the same intelligence into any third-party tool or AI agent.
+Enterprise APIs and MCP push the same intelligence into any third-party tool or AI agent.
 All three draw from one GTM Context Graph.

 Levanta's CEO described ZoomInfo's evolution: "ZoomInfo's not just a contact data company anymore.
 They've built a full system of execution.
 GTM Intelligence actually works the list, writes the outreach, triggers the play, and helps drive predictable growth."
 (Levanta Case Study)